microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-connection-uwp.md

    private VideoBridge _remoteVideoBridge = new VideoBridge(5);
    ```

-   This time we increase the video buffer queue to 5 frames, as the remote video is more prone to delays due to network latency.
+   This time we increase the video buffer queue to 5 frames to avoid starving the video rendering pipeline as the remote video is more prone to delays due to network latency.
+This potentially introduces more latency in the overall video streaming process, but optimizing for latency is a complex topic well outside of the scope of this tutorial.

 2. Modify the `OnMediaStreamSourceRequested()` event handler to dispatch either to the local or to the remote bridge: